StockSharp/doc/en/topics/api.md

 - **Custom application development**: Developers can use StockSharp API to build standalone [trading solutions](api/examples.md) instead of relying only on built-in application scripting.

-- **Connectors and graphical controls**: The API includes many [connectors](api/connectors.md) for real-time market data and trading access.
-It also provides customizable [graphical user interface](api/graphical_user_interface.md) components for building professional trading platforms.
+- **Connectors and desktop controls**: The API includes many [connectors](api/connectors.md) for real-time market data and trading access.
+It also provides customizable [desktop controls](api/graphical_user_interface.md) for building professional trading platforms.

 ## Architecture